Menu Close

 Karl Popper in his book ‘Open Society and Its Enemies’ called Plato, Hegel and Marx as enemies of open society.
 Karl Popper has criticized Hegel and Marx for committing the guilt of ‘Historicism’.
 It denotes ideological interpretation of history.
 Or politically motivated explanation of history.

 According to Karl Popper, Marx’s theory cannot be considered as ‘scientific’.
-It does not fulfill the criteria of falsification : It is a criteria to regard a particular theory as scientific in social sciences.
+It does not fulfil the criteria of falsification : It is a criteria to regard a particular theory as scientific in social sciences.
 In social sciences we cannot have theories based on experiments, as happens in natural sciences.
 In social science, a theory can be regarded as scientific if it is open for ‘critical evaluation or examination.’
 Scientific theories are possible only in open societies because of freedom of speech and expression.
 It cannot be produced in closed societies.

-Dialectical Materialism (2nd Theory of Marx)
+6] Dialectical Materialism (2nd Theory of Marx)

 Marx has borrowed the concept of dialectics from Hegel.
 The only difference is that Hegel has given dialectical idealism, Marx has given dialectical materialism.
 According to Hegel, history is a product of dialectical movement of idea.
 According to Marx, history is the product of the dialectical movement of matter.
 According to him, economic structure is the basic structure.
 He has also given the three laws.
 (Unity of opposites, Negation of Negation, Quantity changes into quality.)